anartovich/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 ## Overview

-Streams Kafka subscriber allows clients to subscribe to a topic using an external kafka cluster.
-All messages published to Streams Topic will be transferred to Kafka cluster and topic configured.
+Streams Kafka subscriber allows clients to route events published in a Streams topic to an external Kafka topic.

 ## Creating a Kafka subscription